shiraeeshi/terminator-plugins/README.md

 # terminator-plugins

-## maxcontainers - maximize containers*
+## maxcontainers - maximize containers

-\* Works with the gtk2-version of terminator, tested with 0.98 version.
+* gtk2-version was tested with Terminator 0.98.
+* gtk3-version was tested with Terminator 1.90.

 Terminator allows to maximize a single terminal, but what if I want to maximize more than one?
 This plugin does just that.